-Today, Kensington Palace Apartment 1A is the home of the Duke and Duchess of Cambridge and their three children, Prince George, Princess Charlotte, and Prince Louis.
+Today, Kensington Palace Apartment 1A is the home of the Duke and Duchess of Cambridge and Cornwall (soon to be the Prince and Princess of Wales) and their three children, Prince George, Princess Charlotte, and Prince Louis.
 The State Rooms are open to the public and managed by the independent charity Historic Royal Palaces, a non-profit organization that does not receive public funds.

 8. Frogmore Cottage, Windsor

-Frogmore House is an exceptional royal retreat in the grounds of Windsor Castle.
+Not to be confused with Frogmore House, Frogmore Cottage is an exceptional Grade II listed royal retreat, located on the grounds of Windsor Castle.
 It was originally constructed between 1680 and 1684 and was a great favorite of the royals, especially Queen Victoria who admired the peace and tranquillity.
 For almost 20 years, Frogmore was the home of Queen Victoria's mother, The Duchess of Kent.

 Today, the house is still owned by Prince Harry and Meghan Markle, who used £2.4m of taxpayer money to renovate the property, before paying it back in full in early 2020 when they moved to California.